Alice-Bhattacharjee/Educhain-demo/README.md

 # Educhain-demo
-This is my first git repository
+This is my first Git Repository.
-Author-Alice Bhattacharjee
+Author-Alice Bhattacharjee.